 It is expected that there will be a total of one or more qualified respondents to accomplish the statement of objectives.
-The US Government intends to periodically review the required capabilities and determine whether it would be in the US Government's best interest to initiate on-ramping to add new Performers to fulfill unmet qualifications, increased demand, increase competition, or for other reasons.
+The U.S. Government intends to periodically review the required capabilities and determine whether it would be in the U.S. Government's best interest to initiate on-ramping to add new Performers to fulfill unmet qualifications, increased demand, increase competition, or for other reasons.
+The U.S. Government reserves the right to make no awards from this solicitation.